vibes/vibes-react-native-expo/README.md

 # For cloud build (recommended)
 eas build --profile development --platform android
+# For iOS development build
+eas build --profile development --platform ios
 ```

 This will:
 - Create a custom development client with Vibes SDK included
 - Apply the plugin configuration automatically
-- Generate an APK file you can install on your device
+- Generate an APK file (Android) or IPA file (iOS) you can install on your device

 ## Android Configuration Details